Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Overview of Pure LDP Frequency Estimation Protocols

 \subsection{Subset Selection (SS)}

 SS~\cite{wang2016mutual,Min2018} outputs a randomly selected subset $\mathbf{y}$ of size $\omega$ from the original domain $\calX$.
-SS can be seen as a generalization and optimization of GRR, where SS is equivalent to GRR when $\omega = 1$.
+SS can be seen as a generalization and optimization of GRR, in which SS is equivalent to GRR when $\omega = 1$.

 \textbf{Encoding and Perturbation.} Starting with an empty subset $\mathbf{y} = \emptyset$, the true value $x$ is added to $\mathbf{y}$ with probability: $p=\frac{\omega \eeps}{\omega \eeps + k - \omega}$.
 Finally, values are added to $\mathbf{y}$ as follows: